negrut112/wiki-article/README.md

 &lt;/table&gt;<br>
 &lt;/div&gt;<code></pre>

-<p>Lower, can be found the article description where I used div containers to wrap the content along speficic classes, a div with refernces and a div with external links:</p>
+Lower, can be found the article description where I used div containers to wrap the content along speficic classes, a div with refernces and a div with external links:

 <pre><code>&lt;div class=“references”&gt;<br>
 &lt;h2&gt;References&lt;/h2&gt;&lt;span&gt;[&lt;a href=&quot;#&quot;&gt;hide&lt;/a&gt;]&lt;/span&gt;<br>